 I felt my heart getting faster and faster, and my breathing started to increase.
 My temperature was rising and I could not control any part of my body.
 It was the start of a panic attack yet again.

 As soon as I started to think about leaving the house it felt like my brain had taken over my body and wouldn’t let me think logically.
 My heart rate had increased so much that I felt frozen with panic.

 When I first had a panic attack, I actually thought I was having a heart attack and was going to die.
 The feeling was so immense that I called 999 and an ambulance came out to see me.

 My heart rate was so high they took me into hospital to get me checked out.
 Luckily for me it was not a heart attack but diagnosed as a panic attack.

 I still have panic attacks on a regular basis, but I have now learnt to control them and no longer call 999 every time!!
 I use a combination of methods to help control my anxiety.
-I started walking on a daily basis and also took up Pilates as I found the breathing really helped me.
+Now I walk on a daily basis and I also took up Pilates as I found the breathing really helped me.
 I also use a CBD spray.